jvinet/jive/README.md

 boring server-side framework.

-# Examples #
+# Contrived Examples #

 To view examples, look in the surprisingly-named "examples" directory.

 - Example 1: Hello World
-	- Very simple while still illustrating the user of a Jive controller.
+	- Very simple while still illustrating the use of a Jive controller.
 	- Renders content to the browser using basic template variable substitution.
 - Example 2
 	- Shows use of the request object to retrieve action arguments.